vaibhavmahiwal/CRUD_APP/README.md

 npm start

-Server will start on default port (e.g., http://localhost:3000 ).
+Server will start on the default port (e.g., http://localhost:3000 ).